rsksmart/RSKIPs/IPs/RSKIP_tbd.md

 ### Validation phase duration

 The duration of this phase must account for:
-- Spending a UTXO from the current Powpeg (Bridge confirmations + pegnatories signing)
+- Spending an UTXO from the current Powpeg (Bridge confirmations + pegnatories signing)
 - Confirming the UTXO on Bitcoin (Bitcoin confirmations for the UTXO to be accepted)
 - Sending back the UTXO to the current Powpeg (Proposed pegnatories signing)